ismailozenc/Rapid-Engine/README.md

 # Rapid Engine

 **Rapid Engine** is a game engine written in C, using the Raylib library, that includes a visual scripting language called **CoreGraph**.
-Designed for speed, full control, and node-based logic.
+Designed for speed and full control with node-based logic.

 <img width="2559" height="1527" alt="image" src="https://github.com/user-attachments/assets/cee2d3a4-b675-409e-b692-12abd5f57263" />